Crazy-Ann/gitbook_pub/GoogleApps/078-Route-85/1501120025-openinchrome-on-ios-part-3.md

 ** 视频介绍**

 > Detecting old versions of Chrome.
 In part 3 of this series, we show you how to detect if the version of Chrome installed on the user's iOS device can support the x-callback-url format.
-And then we use the OpenInChrome open source class to make your life easier.Route 85 Playlist here: http://www.youtube.com/playlist?list=...Subscribe to the Google Developers channel here: http://goo.gl/mQyv5L
+And then we use the OpenInChrome open source class to make your life easier.

 ** 视频推介语 **